johannschopplich/nuxt-kql/docs/guide/example-multi-language-sites.md

 - `en/about` – the default language's content
 - `de/ueber-uns` – translated content with a custom slug

-In a multi-language setup, Kirby's page helper will always resolve the default page id (of the primary language).
-This behaviour my be unintentional, because the default slug `about` can be accessed within the other language: `de/about`, where only `de/ueber-uns` should be applicable.
+In a multi-language setup, Kirby's page helper will always resolve the default page ID (of the primary language).
+This behavior may be unintentional, because the default slug `about` can be accessed within the other language: `de/about`, where only `de/ueber-uns` should be applicable.

 We can handle that in our frontend: